 - Breach of duty.
 A breach of the duty of care is an act of negligence or recklessness that a reasonable party would not commit in similar circumstances.
 Skipping auto part safety tests to debut a new product faster than competitors would be an example of a breach of duty.

 - Actual cause.
 The manufacturer’s breach of duty must be the cause, in fact, of the injured party’s accident.
 The breach must be the proximate cause of the injury in question.

 - Damages.
 The plaintiff must have quantifiable injuries or damages due to the defendant’s breach of duty, such as physical injuries, vehicle damages, lost wages, and pain and suffering.

 Your claim could also center on the breach of warranty doctrine.
 Breach of warranty cases state that an automaker failed to fulfill the terms of a warranty, claim or guarantee regarding the part.
 If the manufacturer made a promise about the quality of a car part, for example, but sold a lower-quality part than advertised, it could be liable for a related accident based on breach of warranty.
-Our Phoenix auto defect attorneys at Gallagher & Kennedy can help you base a case against a car manufacturer on the correct grounds after a defective part car accident in Phoenix.
+Our Phoenix auto defect attorneys at Gallagher & Kennedy can help you base a car accident case against a manufacturer on the correct grounds.

 Contact our Phoenix Auto Defect Lawyers Today

 Proving that a vehicle contained an unreasonably dangerous defect and that this caused your injury or a loved one’s death are tasks our Phoenix product liability attorneys can handle on your behalf.
-We can represent you during insurance settlement negotiations or a product liability lawsuit in Arizona.
+A Phoenix auto defect lawyer can represent you during insurance settlement negotiations or a product liability lawsuit in Arizona.
 Let us guide you through the complexities of the claims process after a serious or fatal accident involving auto defects.
 Call (602) 530-8400 to contact our Phoenix auto defect lawyers today.